Eschatologue/CM_wiki/docs/class/wizard/index.md

 ## Level 5: Memorize Spell

 Studying your spellbook for 1 minute, you can expend mental and magical effort to memorize a spell.
-Choose one spell of level 1 or higher from your spellbook that you don’t have prepared.
+Choose one spell of level 1 or higher from your spellbook that you don't have prepared.
 You now have that spell prepared until you use this feature to prepare a different spell.

 ## Level 18: Spell Mastery